EmilyGoose/pybot/README.md

 * delresponse command
 * getresponses command
 * clearresponses command
-* versioninfo command
+* getout command

 ### Other

 * Fixes to command processing
 * Fixes to help command
-* Fixes to help make multiple servers a reality
+* Compatibility with multiple servers
 * Now uses discord.py async branch and works exclusively for bot users
-* No more red error messages
+* No more scary error messages